Skip to content

 FAQ

-If you have a question which isn’t answered, please register for our newsletter in order to hear about our 2024 launch and direct any questions about the residential to our Schools Liaison Officer at schools.liaison@trin.cam.ac.uk
+If you have a question which isn’t answered, please direct any questions about the residential to our Schools Liaison Officer at schools.liaison@trin.cam.ac.uk

 The residential itself is completely free.
 So you don’t have to spend extra money getting here, we will reimburse your travel to Cambridge, including train tickets or some fuel costs.
 During your stay, all your meals are free.
 Our catering team are used to feeding students with different dietary requirements, so you should be able to enjoy the week at no cost.